 Aviation History Month in November celebrates all the contributions America made to the field of aviation and its development.
 Yes, it’s safe to say the U.S. played a pivotal role in the field.
 Hence, this month is all about reading up on the history of aviation, or simply watching documentaries that shed light on the brilliant individuals who dedicated their lives to advancing the aviation industry.
 It is the accomplishments of these men and women that make Americans proud, even to this day!
+To appreciate new developments and to know the basics of American aviation developments read from top aviation journalists.

 History of Aviation History Month